As overseas travel begins to resume, I share my top tips for travelling during Covid-19 to help you on your way.

 1. Check entry requirements before you travel

-With Covid-19 cases increasing all the time, countries are updating their entry requirements on a daily basis.
-Many European countries have adopted the EU traffic light system for travel.
-Some countries will require you to fill out Passenger Locator forms or health screening questionnaires online before you travel, (currently Greece require this to be filled out 24 hours in advance of travel), while others will accept paper forms on arrival.
+Most countries will require you to fill out Passenger Locator forms or health screening questionnaires online before you travel, (currently Greece require this to be filled out 24 hours in advance of travel), while others will accept paper forms on arrival.
+You could be denied boarding if these are not filled out in advance.

 There will be a limited in-flight service on most aircrafts.
 Lets face it, airplane food was never great anyway, and it is not going to get any better.
 I predict that there will be a minimum selection, probably without hot food choices and a limited drinks selection.
 I suggest getting to airport early, give yourself plenty of time to navigate security queues and enjoy a nice meal before you take off.